 Common marketing strategies for a bar website

 Similar to restaurant marketing or food marketing, promoting your bar online involves a number of strategies to bring more traffic to your website.
-Whether you want to learn how to start a blog, or build up your social media presence, here are some marketing ideas to get the word out there about your bar and website:
+Whether you want to learn how to build a blog, or build up your social media presence, here are some marketing ideas to get the word out there about your bar and website:

 Start a blog: Highlight new drink trends, share cocktail ideas and offer insights drink enthusiasts will love.
 Grow your online community by posting engaging content–get started with an easy to use blog maker to connect with your audience.
 This showcases your expertise and passion and adds SEO potential to your site.
 If you’re new to blogging, this guide on how to start a food blog may come in handy with tips for a bar and drink blog, too.